AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/content-fragments-target.md

 ## Deleting a Content Fragment already exported to Adobe Target {#deleting-a-content-fragment-already-exported-to-adobe-target}

-Deleting a content fragment from Adobe Target can also be selected from the top toolbar once the fragment has been selected:
+As with exporting, deleting a content fragment from Adobe Target can also be selected from the top toolbar of the **Assets** console once the fragment has been selected:

 ![Delete in Adobe Target](assets/cfm-export-target-02.png)